David Gurieli: Exile and deposition

-The fall of Poti to the Russian troops and Ottoman reverses in the Caucasus forced Princess Sofia to step back and write a letter to Paskevich, promising to marshal a Gurian force to aid the Russians in the conquest of Kobuleti and Batumi.
+The fall of Poti to the Russian troops and Ottoman reverses in the Caucasus forced Princess Sophia to step back and write a letter to Paskevich, promising to marshal a Gurian force to aid the Russians in the conquest of Kobuleti and Batumi.
 Paskevich gave the regent two weeks to fulfill her promise and ordered General Karl Hesse to move into Guria with two battalions, ostensibly for cooperation with the Gurian forces.
-On the night of 1 to 2 October 1828, Sofie with her son David and the eldest daughter Ekaterina, accompanied by loyal nobles, fled Guria to Kobuleti.
-The Russian troops occupied Guria, seizing Sofia's two little daughters at the Gurieli castle of Likhauri, and repulsed an attack from the Ottoman territory on the frontier fort of St. Nicholas, inducing Sofia's flight from Kobuleti to Trebizond.
-Sofia was declared deposed, her properties confiscated, and a provisional administration—consisting of four Gurian princes and chaired by the Russian colonel Kulyabka—was set up to run the principality, nominally, in the name of Prince David.
+On the night of 1 to 2 October 1828, Sophia with her son David and the eldest daughter Ekaterina, accompanied by loyal nobles, fled Guria to Kobuleti.
+The Russian troops occupied Guria, seizing Sophia's two little daughters at the Gurieli castle of Likhauri, and repulsed an attack from the Ottoman territory on the frontier fort of St. Nicholas, inducing Sophia's flight from Kobuleti to Trebizond.
+Sophia was declared deposed, her properties confiscated, and a provisional administration—consisting of four Gurian princes and chaired by the Russian colonel Kulyabka—was set up to run the principality, nominally, in the name of Prince David.

-In the spring of 1829, Sofia, from her base at the Kintrishi glade, close to Guria, issued proclamations to the Gurians calling on them to resist the Russians and defend their rightful sovereign.
+In the spring of 1829, Sophia, from her base at the Kintrishi glade, close to Guria, issued proclamations to the Gurians calling on them to resist the Russians and defend their rightful sovereign.
 Paskevich sent her several letters promising amnesty for her and her followers and respect for David's right to the princely title, if she broke with the Ottomans and immediately returned to Guria.
 In case of refusal, the Russian threatened to pronounce David "a traitor" and strip him of his right to rule.
 Paskevich's letters were intercepted by the Ottoman authorities and never reached the princess.
 His attempts to lure David back also failed.
 In the meantime, General Hesse took Kintrishi on 9 August 1829.
-Sofia, David, and their retinue narrowly escaped to Trebizond, where the princess, exhausted and demoralized, died on 7 September 1829 and was buried at the local Greek monastery of St. Sofia.
+Sophia, David, and their retinue narrowly escaped to Trebizond, where the princess, exhausted and demoralized, died on 7 September 1829 and was buried at the local Greek monastery of St. Sophia.
 On 9 September 1829, David was proclaimed deposed and Guria was directly annexed to the Russian Empire.